charlie9660/Scraping/README.md

 http://www.boattrader.com/
-Use beautiful soup to scrape a boat website, faster processing for static scraping Now loop through the entire website and fetch information
+Use beautiful soup to scrape a boat website, faster processing for static scraping Now loop through the entire website and fetch information Attached data for every listed boat info within 200 miles of 14853